 The following diagram shows the three different types of cloud computing paradigms according to Microsoft.
-The blue-shaded boxes indicate on-premise computing and the green boxes indicate cloud computing.
-On-premise computing is the traditional model where each company has their own server or servers installed locally on-premise.
+The blue-shaded boxes indicate on-premises computing and the green boxes indicate cloud computing.
+On-premises computing is the traditional model where each company has their own server or servers installed locally on-premises.

 In the right-hand bar, labeled “Software as a Service (SaaS)”, all the services are on the Cloud.
 For an airport using SaaS solutions, you would not need any local servers — just workstations or laptops on a local network with a connection to the internet.
 In this case, you would typically not need substantial, full-time IT staff to manage the software, and could outsource any IT support that might be needed to support your local network and computers.

 Cloud computing is a confusing topic since different companies talk about their cloud services in different ways.
 However, one thing is certain: cloud computing is the way of the future.
 Microsoft’s vision for the future is highly focused on cloud computing and they have invested approximately $15 billion dollars in their cloud data centers.
 Some of their new business software only works on the cloud.
 Other companies like Amazon, Google and IBM are following the same path.